copperheads-2014/simple-data/README.md

 localhost:5000/services/:api_name/records

 Maybe we can also put in query string functionality for users to be able to filter for certain columns.

+For querying the API itself, we plan to provide several methods to enable the API consumer to get specific attributes from the data.
+For example, we have a limit method which allows the consumer to get the first 10 (or however many) records when they visit /services/:service_name/records?limit=10

+Another method we plan to add is filtering.
+The tests we've been conducting result in a query string which is a bit ugly, but would look something like the following:
+/services/:service_name/records?filter[]=column1&filter[]=column2&filter[]=column3

 ## Random Notes